mbaumer/us_hep_funding/docs/_states/VA.md

 <a name="VA-02"></a>
 [Back to top](#top)
 ## VA-02 -- Rep. Scott Taylor (R)
+### Committees
+Scott Taylor is the #30 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $2,502,000.00 in SC HEP grants.